 What the best wall oven has

-but convection-heating, Sabbath, delay-start and keep-warm modes all add extra
+versatility.
+Sabbath, delay-start and keep-warm modes all add

 - Enough space to cook everything

 without overcrowding your kitchen.
 The largest double ovens allow for

 the most versatility but also eat up a lot of space.
 If you regularly cook for

 a crowd, that's a trade-off that makes sense; if not, a single wall oven might

 be a better choice, and they are less costly than double wall ovens.
 A gas oven

 is generally smaller than an electric oven -- 24 inches is standard.
 That means